michelp/pgsodium/README.md

 ## Key Derivation

-Multiple secret subkeys can be derived from a single master key.
+Multiple secret subkeys can be derived from a single primary key.
-Given the master key and a key identifier, a subkey can be deterministically computed.
-However, given a subkey, an attacker cannot compute the master key nor any other subkeys.
+Given the primary key and a key identifier, a subkey can be deterministically computed.
+However, given a subkey, an attacker cannot compute the primary key nor any other subkeys.

     SELECT crypto_kdf_keygen() kdfkey \gset
     SELECT length(crypto_kdf_derive_from_key(64, 1, '__auth__', :'kdfkey')) kdfsubkeylen \gset